AI Dungeon: AI Dungeon 2 (Full GPT-2)

 In November 2019, a new, "full" version of GPT-2 was released by OpenAI.
 This new model included support for 1.5 billion parameters (which determine the accuracy with which a machine learning model can perform a task), compared with the 126 million parameter version used in the earliest stages of AI Dungeon's development.
 The game was recreated by Walton, leveraging this new version of the model, and temporarily rebranded as AI Dungeon 2.

 AI Dungeon 2's AI was given more focused training compared to its predecessor, using genre-specific text.
 This training material included approximately 30 megabytes of content web-scraped from chooseyourstory.com (an online community website of content inspired by interactive gamebooks, written by contributors of multiple skill levels, using logic of differing complexity) and multiple D&D rulebooks and adventures.

-Initially, the new version was released as open-source software available on GitHub; however, in December 2019, it became closed-source, proprietary software and was relaunched by Walton's start-up development team, Latitude (with Walton taking on the role of CTO).
-This relaunch included both a new web-based interface on December 5 and mobile apps for iOS and Android (built by app developer Braydon Batungbacal) on December 17.
+The new version was released in December 2019 as open-source software available on GitHub.
+It was accessible via Google Colab, an online tool for data scientists and AI researchers that allows for free execution of code on Google-hosted machines.
+It could also be run locally on a PC, but in both cases, it required players to download the full model, around 5 gigabytes of data.
+Within days of the initial release, this mandatory download resulted in bandwidth charges of over $20,000, forcing the temporary shut-down of the game until a peer-to-peer alternative solution was established.
+Due to the game's sudden and explosive growth that same month, however, it became closed-source, proprietary software and was relaunched by Walton's start-up development team, Latitude (with Walton taking on the role of CTO).
+This relaunch constituted mobile apps for iOS and Android (built by app developer Braydon Batungbacal) on December 17.
 Other members of this team included Thorsten Kreutz for the game's long-term strategy and the creator's brother, Alan Walton, for hosting infrastructure.

-At this time, Nick Walton also established a Patreon campaign to support the game's further growth (such as addition of multiplayer and voice support, along with longer-term plans to include music and image content) and turn the game into a commercial endeavor, which Walton felt was necessary in order to cover the costs of delivering a high-quality version of the game.
-AI Dungeon was one of the only commercial applications to be based upon GPT-2.
+At this time, Nick Walton also established a Patreon campaign to support the game's further growth (such as the addition of multiplayer and voice support, along with longer-term plans to include music and image content) and turn the game into a commercial endeavor, which Walton felt was necessary to cover the costs of delivering a higher-quality version of the game.
+AI Dungeon was one of the only known commercial applications to be based upon GPT-2.

 Following its first announcement in December 2019, a multiplayer mode was added to the game in April 2020.
 Hosting a game in this mode was originally restricted to premium subscribers, although any players could join a hosted game.